Gananda Transportation Department

 Q. What is the process for requesting a different pick up or drop off location for my child?

 On the Transportation Page; the Transportation Request form is used for permanent, consistent changes.
 Rotating schedules that change day-to-day, week-to-week or month-to-month will no longer be accommodated.
-The district is reviewing the temporary bus pass procedures due to new regulations.
+Bus passes that require change of bus are no longer accommodated.
 Due to the continued focus on student safety, we will not take transportation information over the telephone.

 Q. Will the school bus be routed into all cul-de-sacs?